-This document includes physical testing methods.
-Physical testing is the preferred method for determining the integrity of the closed-loop system.
-If Growers are unable to complete one of physical testing methods in this guide, they should submit a rationale to Agrichemical Warehousing Standards Association (AWSA) via email at manager@awsa.ca as to why physical methods cannot be used and provide an alternative testing methodology that meets the intent of testing methods included in this guide.
-AWSA, with guidance from the PAS Technical Working Group, will make a determination as to the rigour of the approach.
-The QP should work with the Grower to ensure that the proposed alternative approach(es) satisfy Protocol C1.
-AWSA can provide further guidance on what should be included in an alternative testing method and examples.
+Non-Physical Testing Methods: Physical testing is the preferred method for determining the integrity of the closed-loop system.
+If Operators are unable to complete a physical test of their system, they should submit a rationale to AWSA via email at manager@awsa.ca as to why physical methods cannot be used.
 AWSA will respond to the initial request within five (5) business days.
+The rationale will be reviewed by the PAS Technical Committee and a decision communicated to the Operator within fourteen (14) days.
+Upon approval the Operator should provide an alternative non-physical testing methodology that meets the intent of testing methods included in this guide.
+The PAS Technical Committee will make a determination as to the rigour of the approach and communicate a decision to the Operator within 14 days.
+The rationale and the alternative non-physical testing method can be submitted at the same time to streamline the process.